Brother Stephen Russell

 Brother Stephen Russell (born Jim Russell, 25 December 1911, Thomastown, Kilmallock, County Limerick, Ireland – 11 May 1975) was a poet, comedian, Alexian Brother, Good Samaritan and carer of down and outs.
 Brother Russell House in Limerick is named after him in honour of his work with helping Limerick's homeless in the 1970s.

-Younger years
+Early years

 Russell was educated at the Christian Brothers School in Charleville to which he either walked of travelled in a donkey buggy (with six or seven others) each day, a distance of three and a half miles each way.

-War years
+Military career

 He joined the Irish army at the start of World War 2 in 1939 and served in the First cycle squadron being stationed in Collins Barracks in Cork, Fermoy, Foynes, Listowel and Sarsfield Barracks, Limerick.
 He was well known and popular as a comedian in the southern command entertainment group.
 At the end of the emergency he was discharged from the Army in 1943.